By Jack Thorton

 This is the exact same process that many go though when they are considering taking a plea deal from the Prosecuting Attorney.
 They are offered a sweet deal if they plead guilty to the crime.
 However if they refuse, the DA threatens to throw the book at them and scares them with an incredibly bad sentence.
 And so many times they end up pleading guilty to a crime that they may or may not have committed.

-Every attorney I have talked to said they had at one time, had a client, who they felt was innocent, but because the risk was too high, the client pled guilty.
-However at the same time I have interviewed numerous convicts who later said, if they knew then what they know now, they would have never pled guilty.
+Every attorney I have talked to said they had at one time, had a client, who they felt was innocent, but because the risk was too high, the client plead guilty.
+However at the same time I have interviewed numerous convicts who later said, if they knew then what they know now, they would have never plead guilty.

 There is a reason that Idaho is the #1 Incarceration State in the Nation.
 And a big reason for that is the fact that defendants regularly take plea deals, where they believe falsely, that the risk of taking it to trial is too high.